ronsh12/ronsh12/README.md

 - 👋 Hi, I’m @ronsh12
-- 👀 I’m interested in data engineerin
+- 👀 I’m interested in data engineering
-- 🌱 I’m currently learning data engineerin
+- 🌱 I’m currently learning data engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...